 There are many ways to manage and help treat pain in the joints.
 For example: managing your weight, exercising regularly, consuming the proper nutrition supplements, and maintaining a well-balanced diet.

 Diet can play a major role in helping to reduce joint pain.
-Those who consume large amounts of sugar, fried foods, or saturated fats may experience severe or debilitating joint pain and discomfort.
+Those who consume large amounts of sugar, fried foods, or saturated fats may experience severe or debilitating pain and discomfort.

 Foods such as vegetables, fatty fish, nuts, and spices contain ingredients that help reduce inflammation in the body and prevent damage to cartilage.